dreamineering/business-administration/docs/journey/demo.md

 If you hold down the shift key then click on the GPM application in the bottom taskbar of windows you can log in with the manager profile, so you can view full functionality.
 :::

-A _Practice Manager_ is a composite of many other roles where a single person will **need to wear many hats** to meet the demands of the job at different times.
+If you are an owner and operating clinician you will **need to wear many hats** to meet the demands of the job at different times.
+The following profiles are for _educational purposes_ and intended to help you explore functionality within the context of a required role at a given time.

+When it comes to running your organisation **you have complete control** to [configure roles exactly as you desire](/features/system/security/).

 | Username | Display Name                                                 | Focus                |
 | -------- | ------------------------------------------------------------ | -------------------- |